Inotiv (NOTV) & The Competition Critical Comparison

-Inotiv (NASDAQ: NOTV) is one of 35 publicly-traded companies in the “Commercial physical research” industry, but how does it weigh in compared to its peers?
-We will compare Inotiv to related companies based on the strength of its valuation, risk, analyst recommendations, earnings, institutional ownership, profitability and dividends.
+Inotiv (NASDAQ: NOTV) is one of 35 public companies in the “Commercial physical research” industry, but how does it compare to its competitors?
+We will compare Inotiv to related businesses based on the strength of its analyst recommendations, dividends, profitability, valuation, earnings, institutional ownership and risk.

+20.2% of Inotiv shares are held by institutional investors.
+Comparatively, 48.1% of shares of all “Commercial physical research” companies are held by institutional investors.
+11.5% of Inotiv shares are held by company insiders.
+Comparatively, 14.3% of shares of all “Commercial physical research” companies are held by company insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.

-This table compares Inotiv and its peers top-line revenue, earnings per share and valuation.
+This table compares Inotiv and its competitors’ net margins, return on equity and return on assets.

 |Inotiv